ubcemergingmedialab/InteractiveOrchestra/README.md

 ## Getting Started

+(We are currently working on a tutorial scene that will take care of the in-game instructions ie. steps 4 and 5 in order to provide a intuitive experience for the user)
 1. Make note of Oculus controller: only the grip & the trigger functionalities will be used.
 Baton can only be picked
     * up with right controlller.
 2. Adjust headset for user's comfort.